 Baden or Aquae Helveticae forever

 Baden was known as Aquae Helveticae in Roman times.
 The settlement was already a spa town.
-Around 850, a Carolingian church was built on today’s Catholic church site.
+Around 850, a Carolingian church was built on the site of today’s Catholic church.

 Baden and bathing in Roman times.
 Historisches Museum Baden